A formal model of XML instances

 elements or fragmentation (see TEI P5 (v 1.9.1), 2011) one would still have to deal with

-separate element instances, that is the relation between the parts of the elements would be
+separate element instances, that is the relation between the parts of the elements

 A related disadvantage of trees is that it is often not possible to annotate concurrent